Best Medicare Advantage Plans in Connecticut (2026)

 Review Prescription Drug Coverage

-Check that your medications appear on the plan's drug formulary and understand their tier placement, which affects your costs.
-Higher tiers mean higher out-of-pocket expenses.
-Most Medicare Advantage plans include Part D drug coverage, though some require separate enrollment.
+Check that your medications are on the plan's formulary and note their tier.
+Higher tiers mean higher costs at the pharmacy.
+Most Connecticut Medicare Advantage plans include Part D coverage, but a few require separate enrollment.

 4. 4